 The major release identifier is the major release number for a package.
 A major release occurs when there is a significant architectural change to the product (for example, an important new capability is introduced).
 All packages that operate on the router must be at the same major release level.

 The minor release version does not have to be identical for all software packages that operate on the router.
 But the operating packages must be certified by Cisco as compatible with each other.
 For example, a router running Cisco IOS XR Software could use an MPLS package with a different minor release version than the multicast package if they are certified by Cisco as compatible.
 The maintenance revision identifier is the maintenance release number for a given package.
 A maintenance release contains a collection of software fixes.

-The Cisco NX-OS Software for the Nexus 7000 Series Switches and MDS 9000 Series Switches uses the numbering scheme that is shown in figure 6.
+Cisco NX-OS Software for Nexus 7000 Series Switches and MDS 9000 Series Switches uses the numbering scheme that is shown in Figure 6.

 Figure 6.
 Cisco IOS NX-OS Numbering for the Cisco Nexus 7000 and MDS 9000 Series Switches

-For other members of the family, Cisco NX-OS Software uses a combination of platform independent and platform dependent scheme as shown in figure 6a.
+For other members of the family, Cisco NX-OS Software uses a combination of platform-independent and platform-dependent schemes as shown in Figure 6a.

 Figure 6a.
 Cisco IOS NX-OS Software Numbering for the Nexus 4000 and 5000 Series Switches and Nexus 1000 Virtual Switches